SCHOOL BOARD RESOURCES

 Back to Top

-I am the newest member of the board, winning the race for position #4 in the May election.
+I am honored to represent the students, parents and staff on the Board.
+I was appointed in March of 2018 and elected in May.
 I grew up in the Bethel School District and graduated from Willamette High School.
 I met my wonderful wife in a P.E. class my freshman year and we have been together the last 35 plus years.
 We moved to Veneta about 27 years ago and raised 5 children that all went through the Fern Ridge School District.
 Our oldest two daughters went to Central Elementary.
 When our youngest two were in 4th and 1st grades, Central closed and they finished at Veneta.
 We also had a young man (whom we consider our son) live with us for his Junior and Senior years at Elmira after going to Elmira Elementary and FRMS.

 I started volunteering with Lane County Fire District #1 in 1997 and was fortunate enough to get hired full time in 2003 as the Training Officer.
 I am now one of two Training Officers for Lane Fire Authority and am stationed on Sundays at our Irving-area Station and Monday through Thursday in Veneta.
 Over the past 14 years, I have served on both local and state fire training executive committees.